luigifreda/pyslam/docs/basic_architecture.md

 # Architecture

-Here are a couple of sketches intended to provide an overview of the main classes' architecture.
-[WIP]
+Here you can find a couple of diagram sketches that provide an overview of the main system components, and classes relationships and dependencies. **[WIP]**

 ---
-## SLAM
+## SLAM System

 <p align="center">
 <img src="./images/slam_architecture.png" alt="SLAM"  />
 </p>

+**Note**: You might be wondering why I used **Processes** instead of **Threads** in some cases.
+The reason is that, at least in Python 3.8 (the version supporting pySLAM), only one thread can execute at a time within a single process due to the Global Interpreter Lock (GIL).
+On the other hand, using multiprocessing (separate processes that do not share the GIL) enables better parallelism.

 ---
 ## Feature Tracker